-94. Because these children can be been transferred directly to their sponsors or to an ORR shelter, they would pose minimal, if any, additional risk to border agents.

-95. On information and belief, many of the Unnamed Children have stayed in DHS custody far longer than the time it would have taken to transfer them to their family members or to an ORR facility.

-96. The Title 42 Process is not justified by public health concerns.
+- 94. Because Plaintiff could have been transferred directly to her mother or to an ORR shelter, she posed minimal, if any, risk to border agents when she entered. - 95.
+Similarly, because Plaintiff could be transferred directly to her mother or to an ORR shelter, she would pose minimal, if any, risk to border agents if she returns. - 96.
+Deporting G.Y.J.P. required her to remain in DHS custody far longer than the time it would have taken to transfer her to her mother or to an ORR facility. - 97.
+The Title 42 Process is not justified by public health concerns.
 A principal justification is that border agents will have greater exposure if they are required to process individuals who lack documents and that it is therefore necessary to deport such individuals to reduce the risk to agents.
-But, arranging for air transport to deport individuals will generally take longer than the 72 hours in which DHS must transfer children to ORR or family members.
+But, as Plaintiff's facts illustrate, arranging for air transport to deport individuals will take longer than the 72 hours in which DHS must transfer children to ORR or family members.
+In addition, where the individual shows no signs of COVID-19 or is tested, as Plaintiff was, the risk is even less.